Kenneth Womack: Scholarly works

 In addition, Womack is the author of the award-winning novel John Doe No. 2 and the Dreamland Motel (2010), which offers an alternative back-story for the Oklahoma City Bombing through the eyes of John Doe No. 2, the elusive mystery man who was originally identified by the FBI as a participant in the attack.
 In the novel, John Doe No. 2 spends more than a year in the company of Timothy McVeigh as he plots his calamitous act of domestic terrorism.
 John Doe No. 2 and the Dreamland Motel was the Bronze Award Winner in the ForeWord Reviews Book of the Year Award competition, as well as a Semi-Finalist for the James Branch Cabell First Novelist Award.

 Womack's second novel, The Restaurant at the End of the World, provides a fictive re-creation of the last hours in the lives of the staff and visitors to the Windows on the World restaurant complex atop the North Tower of the World Trade Center.
 In 2013, The Restaurant at the End of the World earned the gold medal in the Independent Publisher Book Awards for Best Regional Fiction (Mid-Atlantic).
 The novel was also a finalist in the 2013 Indie Book Awards and the 2013 Montaigne Medal competition.

-His third novel, Playing the Angel, was published in August 2013 and his fourth novel, I Am Lemonade Lucy!, was published in May 2019.
+Womack's third novel, Playing the Angel, was published in August 2013, and his fourth novel, I Am Lemonade Lucy!, was published in May 2019.
+Kirkus Reviews lauded I Am Lemonade Lucy!, writing that "Womack has created a fun, fish-out-of-water tale with heavy implications about today’s world.
+He has carefully drawn, realistic small-town figures—thanks to sharp dialogue from Kip and Ry especially—to show how quickly open minds can close, building to an emotional and incensing conclusion."
+Womack's fifth novel, The Time Diaries, was published in 2021.

+Womack's 2023 biography Living the Beatles Legend: The Untold Story of Mal Evans (HarperCollins) explores the life of Mal Evans, the Beatles’ longtime roadie and assistant.
+The book received widespread acclaim and was named one of the best music books of 2023 by publications including Rolling Stone, Variety, The Telegraph, Ultimate Classic Rock, People, and The Guardian.
+It also won Music Book of the Year at the 2024 Music Industry Cannes (MiCannes) conference.